Instructor Employment in New Zealand

-New Zealand’s main employers of ski and snowboard instructors are:
+Employers of ski and snowboard instructors in New Zealand are:

 Current state of employment around the world

 Securing an instructing position both in New Zealand and overseas becomes harder and harder every year.
 To work as an instructor in New Zealand you must either be a New Zealand Resident/Citizen or hold a New Zealand working visa.
 Some ski resorts in New Zealand will be able to sponsor well-qualified instructors for a working visa, however the NZ Working Holiday Visa is a good alternative option.